 In order to ensure that children are of an appropriate age to start school, the Ministry of Education has set out specific age by date criteria (so called cut-off dates), which vary depending on the curriculum and Academic calendar followed by the schools.
 To make life a little more complicated, schools in the UAE have different grading structures depending on the curriculum.

 |Turning Age||Age at 31 Aug||American curriculum||IB curriculum*||Age at 31 Aug||British Curriculum||Age at 31 Mar||Indian curriculum|

-* Some IB curriculum schools follow the UK curriculum structure
+- Some IB curriculum schools follow the UK curriculum structure

 Most schools in the UAE start to offer formal education in the year in which children turn 4.
 Historically, families have chosen to send their children to school at the earliest possible age, in large part because they fear that there will be no places available if they wait until a year or two later for entry to year 1 or KG2.
 Unfortunately, it is still the case in many Indian schools that later entry is extremely difficult.
 However, in other international schools – particularly the UK curriculum – a later start is often an option.